helium/HIP/0015-beaconing-rewards.md

 # Rationale and Alternatives

 Beaconing breaks down the PoC to a more fundamental form of a single transmit and group of receive observations.
-It allows more direct targeting of hotspots and PoC activity (and corresponding rewards) to be better controlled by targeting methods and not strongly dictated by witness topologies.
+It allows more direct targeting of Hotspots and PoC activity (and corresponding rewards) to be better controlled by targeting methods and not strongly dictated by witness topologies.